tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

   - YAML / JSON format
   - **.config** extensions (example: logging.config)
   - Able to modify some default settings using: option_settings
-  - Ability to add resources such as RDS, ElastiCache, DynamoDB, etc (using CloudFormation)
+  - Ability to add resources such as RDS, ElastiCache, DynamoDB, etc (using `CloudFormation`)
-  - You can define periodic tasks in a file **cron.yaml**
+  - ***You can define periodic tasks in a file*** **cron.yaml**

-- Under the hood, Elastic Beanstalk relies on CloudFormation
-- CloudFormation is used to provision other AWS services
+- Under the hood, Elastic Beanstalk relies on CloudFormation, to provision other AWS services
 - After creating an Elastic Beanstalk environment, you **cannot** change the Elastic Load Balancer type

+\*  *Beanstalk with HTTPS*

+- Idea: Load the SSL certificate onto the Load Balancer
+- Can be done from the Console (EB console, load balancer configuration)
+- Can be done from the code: `.ebextensions/securelistener-alb.config`
+- SSL Certificate can be provisioned using ACM (AWS Certificate Manager) or CLI
+- Must configure a security group rule to allow incoming port 443 (HTTPS port)

 \* *Elastic Beanstalk – Single Docker*